MShawon/YouTube-Viewer/README.md

 # Features
  * YouTube default, live streaming and YouTube Music support
  * Multithreaded and Dynamic thread support
- * Auto download chrome driver
+ * Auto download updated chrome driver whenever user's Google Chrome version is updated
  * Patch chrome driver on the start of every thread by undetected-chromedriver
  * Proxy support
       * location : text file (must be on path) / proxy API (should work with most of the proxy providers)